gitan12/Financial_Fraud_Detection/README.md

 plt.title('Correlation Matrix')
 plt.show()
 ```
+The heatmap provides a visual representation of the correlation matrix, allowing for easy identification of relationships between variables in the DataFrame df.
+Cells with higher positive values (closer to 1) indicate a strong positive correlation, cells with higher negative values (closer to -1) indicate a strong negative correlation, and cells with values near 0 indicate little to no correlation.
+This visualization helps in understanding the linear relationships between different features in the dataset.

 #### Sampling the Data
 ```python
 sample_df = df.sample(frac=0.4, random_state=42)
 ```
+We create a new DataFrame, sample_df, which contains a random sample of 40% of the rows from the original DataFrame df.
+This subset can be useful for tasks such as model training, or testing without needing to use the entire dataset.
+Using random_state=42 ensures that the sample is reproducible, which is important for consistent results in analysis or modeling.

 #### Split Data into Features and Target
 ```python